dreamcatcher-tech/network/Inbox/2023-02-27 1536 HAMT shared caching.md

 ## RTT the killer
 Currently each pulse takes 500ms to resolve, which at one pulse at a time means 20k customers will take 5.5 hours to load.
 Trouble is that maybe the hamt takes a while to load ?

-Getting each pulse load time down, as well as letting concurrent fetching occuring with no impact on resolve time is best.
+Getting each pulse network load time down, as well as letting concurrent fetching occuring with no impact on resolve time is best.

 Next best is providing some cache restoration methods, like mass loading from the server.